mlhartme/stool/DEVELOPMENT.md

 Maven releases go to Sonatype, you need the respective account.
 After running `mvn release:prepare` and `mvn release:perform`, go to the staging repository and promote the release.

+## Multi Threading

+The client part is single threaded, no need to synchronize.
+The server part is multithreaded.
+TODO engine.world vs server.world